-- Professional development needs are identified through the school's Appraisal system for teaching and support staff. - In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development. - Staff are encouraged to attend the CPD provided by Enfield local authority which offers SEN training for Teachers and support staff. - External Agencies are invited into school on INSET days to deliver specialised SEN training to all teaching and curriculum support staff. - Support staff and teachers visit SEN bases in other schools to share good practice - Staff are invited by other schools to share in their professionally delivered INSET - The SENCo attends the LA SEN conferences and network meetings to keep upto-date with local and national SEND initiatives. - The SENCo may identify suitable training for support/teaching staff related to particular SEND issues or particular needs of students. - Staff are asked to evaluate their training and, where appropriate, cascade the training to relevant colleagues in school. - All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENCo to explain the systems and structures in place around the school's SEND provision and practice and to discuss the needs of individual pupils. - Trainee teachers (PGCE students) also follow a professional studies programme which includes SEND training in school - The Inclusion team meet weekly on each site to discuss SEN and inclusion related issues and report to SLT
+- o Professional development needs are identified through the school's Appraisal system for teaching and support staff. - In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all students, all staff are encouraged to undertake training and development. - Staff are encouraged to attend the Continuing Professional Development (CPD) training provided by Enfield local authority (LA) which offers SEND training for Teachers and support staff. - External Agencies are invited into school on INSET days to deliver specialised SEND training to all teaching and curriculum support staff. - o Support staff and teachers visit SEND bases in other schools to share good practice - o Staff are invited by other schools to share in their professionally delivered - o In-Service Training Days (INSET) - The SENDCo attends the LA SEN conferences and network meetings to keep upto-date with local and national SEND initiatives. - The SENDCo may identify suitable training for support/teaching staff related to particular SEND issues or particular needs of students. - Staff are asked to evaluate their training and, where appropriate, cascade the training to relevant colleagues in school. - All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENDCo to explain the systems and structures in place around the school's SEND provision and practice and to discuss the needs of individual students. - o Trainee teachers (PGCE students) also follow a professional studies programme which includes SEND training in school - o The St. Anne's Inclusion Team meet weekly on each site to discuss SEND and inclusion related issues and report back to St. Anne's Senior Leadership Team (SLT)